hackgg106/day-of-week-cpp/README.md

 # Day of the Week Algorithm

 ## Overview
-This project implements an algorithm to calculate the day of the week for a given date without relying on built-in date or time libraries.
+This project implements an algorithm in C++ to calculate the day of the week for a given date without using built-in date or time libraries.

 ## Objective
-- Understand calendar-based algorithms
+- Apply arithmetic-based calendar algorithms
-- Apply arithmetic and logical reasoning
+- Strengthen logical and mathematical reasoning
-- Avoid dependency on standard date utilities
+- Avoid reliance on standard date utilities

 ## Key Concepts
 - Modular arithmetic
 - Date normalization
-- Algorithmic reasoning
+- Algorithmic problem solving

-## Technologies
+## Technology
-- Python / C++
+- C++

 ## Notes
-The project focuses on correctness and clarity of the algorithm rather than user interface or performance optimizations.
+The implementation prioritizes correctness and clarity of logic rather than performance or user interface considerations.